 While these approaches may take different forms, they include a common thread that could inform the harmonization of the format and structure of BR assessments.

-During the early summer of 2016, the revised version of the regulatory guideline, ICH M4E(R2) on “Enhancing the Format and Structure of Benefit-Risk Information,” reached step 4 of the ICH process and now enters the implementation period (step 5).
-Based on these guidelines, the critical analysis presented in the CTD Clinical Overview should include a rationale for the product, as well as overviews of biopharmaceutics (if appropriate), clinical pharmacology, efficacy and safety, and a critical appraisal of the potential benefits and risks of using the medicinal product in clinical practice.
+During the early summer of 2016, the revised version of the regulatory guideline, ICH M4E(R2) on “Enhancing the Format and Structure of Benefit-Risk Information,” reached step 4 of the ICH process and was subsequently implemented (step 5).
+Based on this guidelines, the critical analysis presented in the CTD Clinical Overview should include a rationale for the product, as well as overviews of biopharmaceutics (if appropriate), clinical pharmacology, efficacy and safety, and a critical appraisal of the potential benefits and risks of using the medicinal product in clinical practice.